Risk (2007 film)

-This film was remade in Telugu as Mahankali (2011) starring Dr. Rajasekhar, Madhurima and Pradeep Rawat.
+This film was remade in Telugu as Mahankali (2011) starring Rajasekhar, Madhurima and Pradeep Rawat.

 Plot

 For years, Khalid Bin Jamal has ruled the Mumbai crime underworld by staying in Bangkok, Thailand.
-Despite his distance from Mumbai, Khalid is able to control the Mumbai underworld by keeping the ruling members of his network, very close to him.
-He is extremely ruthless and shows no hesitation or remorse, towards his enemies.
+Despite his distance from Mumbai, Khalid is able to control the Mumbai underworld by keeping the ruling members of his network very close to him.
+He is extremely ruthless and shows no hesitation or remorse towards his enemies.

 The Indian police have been trying for years to extradite Khalid to India, but in vain.
 Inspector Suryakant has been in the police force for some time and has been keeping track of Khalid's activities.
 He makes up his mind to put an end to Khalid's criminal empire and bring Khalid to justice.
 To do so, he starts carrying out encounters against Jamal's henchmen.
 Over the course of a few weeks, Khalid's network suffers, as his men are simply killed in encounters and raids by Suryakant, who is supported by DCP Uttam Bhandari.

-Khalid becomes increasingly alarmed, but comes up with a counter-plan.
+Khalid becomes increasingly alarmed but comes up with a counter-plan.
 He arranges for one of his leading associates, the politician Devki Wardhan, to be attacked, while Suryakant is arresting her.
-Her opponent, the Home Minister A. R. Sarang has been known to be in favour with Suryakant, and is blackmailed by Khalid, into open-firing on Devki Wardhan.
-This implicates Suryakant as being an accomplice, to Devki Wardhan's attempted murder, as two of Devki's men are shot dead by Suryakant.
-Soon, a string of allegations that include taking bribes from different crime lords, is formed against Suryakant.
-His plan to capture Khalid with bold moves thus backfires, because of Khalid's premeditated scheme.
+Her opponent, the Home Minister A. R. Sarang, has been known to be in favour with Suryakant and is blackmailed by Khalid into open-firing on Devki Wardhan.
+This implicates Suryakant as being an accomplice to Devki Wardhan's attempted murder, as two of Devki's men are shot dead by Suryakant.
+Soon, a string of allegations that include taking bribes from different crime lords is formed against Suryakant.
+His plan to capture Khalid with bold moves thus backfires because of Khalid's premeditated scheme.